 Why are German cars unreliable?

-Repairpal is an excellent resource because it brings all the data from across the nation into one common place that summarizes some key issues.
+Repairpal is an excellent resource because it brings all the data from nationwide into one common place that summarizes some key issues.
 It gives you an average cost per year of ownership and overall ranking.
 Does it rank is it above average reliability?
 Is it average?
 Is it below average?

 Let’s talk about some generic models looking at over 300 unique, different models for repair ranks, and a Mercedes Benz is three out of five, which gives it average reliability.
 Also, it ranks 27th out of 32 manufacturers for overall reliability, which seems to be further down the list.

 The average repair cost for a Benz is about $1,000 a year.
 Some will be a lot more, and some will be significantly less.
 With that said, the average across the industry is about $650.
 So this puts it slightly more expensive to own and operate than the average.
-That said, Mercedes Benz is not the average car either, and you have to pay to play.
+The Mercedes Benz is not the average car; you must pay to play.

 1. Electronics